bhuynhdev/solid-jsx-email/README.md

 ```

 3. Use the produced HTML to display on the browser (via an iframe) or to send emails using an Email Provider

+## Styling

+Currently only inline styling is supported via passing a `style` object prop to the component